rw251/pingr/DB_DEPLOYMENT.md

 ### 4d.
 Run the UpdateDates stored procedure to shift date window to present date

-This stored procedure can be triggered manually using SQL Sever Management Studio.
+This stored procedure should be triggered manually using SQL Sever Management Studio.
 It will take at least 20 mins to complete.

 ### 4e.
 Run PINGR testserver deploy scripts: